BruceEckel/ConfiguringForPants/README.md

 ## Python Version

-- Go through steps 0-4 in this repository.
-Each step contains its own README containing the instructions for that step.
+- Go through steps 0-3 in this repository.
+Each step is a directory containing its own README with the instructions for that step.
 You'll start with an ordinary Python repository (**0_sample_without_pants**), and add Pants support one step at a time.
 - You will encounter a problem because the default interpreter for Ubuntu 22.04.1 is Python 3.10.6, so trying to run Pants produces: \
 `No valid Python interpreter found.
 For pants_version = "2.16.0.dev0", Pants requires Python 3.7, 3.8, or 3.9 to run.
 Please check that a valid interpreter is installed and on your $PATH.`